akyrillidis/akyrillidis.github.io/_posts/2016-06-12-ICML_and_COLT.md

 photo_url: "/public/ny.jpg"
 ---

-Two papers are accepted in ICML and COLT conferences this year (both held in New Tork).
+Two papers are accepted in ICML and COLT conferences this year (both held in New York).

 - *A simple and provable algorithm for sparse diagonal CCA*:
 Joint work with [*Megasthenis Asteris*](http://megasthenis.github.io/), [*Olumsanmi Koyejo*](http://sanmik.github.io/)